-- suggestions of healthy foods to eat that address nutritional deficincies, with a brief explanation of the benefits of that food;
+- suggestions of healthy foods to eat that address nutritional definiencies, with a brief explanation of the benefits of that food;

-- description of the nutrients a person may be missing out on if they are craving unealthy foods (such as a lack of magnesium manifesting itself as a craving for chocolate!);
+- a description of the nutrients that a person may be missing out on if they're craving unhealthy foods, such as a lack of magnesium manifesting itself as a craving for chocolate;

-- find a recipe that includes the foods a person needs to get their nutrients;
+- find a recipe that includes the foods a person needs to get those nutrients;

 - select a number of foods and search for recipes;